Latin America looks to Europe for drug fighting models

-CADIZ, Spain Latin American countries are turning to Europe for lessons on fighting narcotics abuse after souring on the prohibition-style approach of the violent and costly U.S.-led war on drugs.
+CADIZ, Spain, Nov 17 Latin American countries are turning to Europe for lessons on fighting narcotics abuse after souring on the prohibition-style approach of the violent and costly U.S.-led war on drugs.

 Until recently, most Latin American countries had zero-tolerance rules on drugs inspired by the United States.